home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 - Make sure the device is not in a power-saving mode when currently not producing energy.
 - Make sure the device is connected to the network and is reachable from the Home Assistant instance.
-- Check the device's settings to ensure that the "Solar API" is enabled.
+- Check the device's settings to ensure that the **Solar API** is enabled.

 ### Some devices are missing after setup or restart of Home Assistant